agoldis/webpack-require-from/README.md

 Sometime the source for loading chunks needs to be changed, for example:
 * Chunks are hosted at a CDN
 * Different environments use different URLs for loading assets (production, staging, qa)
+* Your `index` file is served from a different location / port

 # How to use
 ```javascript